“Lots of people want to ride with you in the limo, but what you want is someone who'll take the bus with you when the limo breaks down.”

 Alex and Eve were born in the summer of 1997—Yantra was 26 years old at the time—and for the first time in her life she was entirely happy.
 The twins were just perfect, and no trouble at all to care for.
 Faye was overly protective and quite involved in their care the first year—she was still suffering from significant anxiety after having lost her first child, Adrian, to SIDS a few years earlier—leaving Yantra plenty of free time to continue her tantra studies, and to watch her beloved daytime soap operas.

-After her impoverished and emotionally traumatizing upbringing, Yantra found adjusting to living in the luxurious surroundings of the Abercrombie’s penthouse challenging initially, but as time went by she admitted to herself that life had its ups and downs, and she was currently experiencing an up, so why not take full advantage of it and enjoy it?
-Yantra also found that she was able to let go of some of the resentment towards her biological family that she continued to carry around.
-She even found time to occasionally visit Gretchen at the aged-care facility she lived in until her death in the spring of 1999.
+After her relatively impoverished and emotionally traumatizing upbringing, Yantra found adjusting to living in the luxurious surroundings of the Abercrombie’s penthouse disorienting initially, but as time went by she admitted to herself that life simply had its ups and downs, and she was currently experiencing an up, so why not take full advantage of it and enjoy it?
+Yantra also found that she was able to let go of some of the resentment she was continuing to harbor towards her biological family.
+She even found time to visit Gretchen at the aged-care facility she lived in until her death in the spring of 1999.

 It didn't take long for Yantra to discover that the surface image of paradise—that was frequently portrayed in the media—at the Abercrombie household was not a true reflection of the deeper family dynamic.
 Yantra found that she had to put a check on her innate tendency to want to mediate in the disputes that occurred between Ken and Faye on a regular basis.
 As a result of these conflicts, which always involved shouting by at least one party, Yantra inadvertently became privy to many of the secrets that existed behind the public facade of the glossy Abercrombie brand.